About Me Weekly Assignments Final Project

 KiCAD manage symbol libraries KiCAD manage footprint libraries

-To attach the 3D model, double-click the part in the PCB editor, go to the 3D Models tab, and add the path to the .step file — ideally stored in your project folder under libraries/3d models.
-It almost never positions correctly by default, so use the offset and rotation controls to manually align it onto the footprint using the pin holes as reference.
+To attach the 3D model: double-click the part in the PCB editor, go to the 3D Models tab, and add the path to the .step file (ideally stored in the project folder under libraries/3d models).
+It almost never positions correctly by default, so the offset and rotation controls are used to manually align it onto the footprint using the pin holes as reference.

 3D model alignment in KiCAD

-In Inkscape I designed the Monado sword outline from Xenoblade — since it's a simple PCB I wanted it to have some meaning to it.
-Exported it as an SVG, then imported it into Fusion 360 since KiCAD needs a DXF for custom board outlines.
-In Fusion, cleaned up the outline to make sure it was a proper closed path so it exports correctly to DXF.
+In Inkscape, designed the Monado sword outline from Xenoblade Chronicles — since this is a simple PCB, wanted it to have some personal meaning.
+Exported it as an SVG, then imported it into Fusion 360 (since KiCad needs a DXF for custom board outlines) and cleaned up the outline there to make sure it was a proper closed path so it would export correctly to DXF.

 Monado sword Inkscape design